RyanGaudion/Verses-Node/REPORT.md

 The Record page is accessible either by adding a new record or editing an existing reading record.
 This page includes 5 fields, 'Date', 'Book', 'Start Chapter', 'End Chapter' and 'Notes'.

 The Date field produces a custom Date picker which was created using AlpineJS and Tailwind CSS.
-In order for the user to enter the Book of the Bible as well as the Start & End Chapter I could have allowed free text entry, however running any type of statistics on this would be difficult.
-Due to the fact the Bible is immutable, the selection of Books and Chapters for those books is a fixed value that never changes.
+In order for the user to enter the Book of the Bible, as well as the Start & End Chapter, I could have allowed free text entry.
+However, running any type of statistics on this would be difficult.
+Due to the fact the Bible is immutable, the range of values for books & chapters are fixed values that never change.

-Hence, within my database seeder I pre-populate the database with the names & sizes of each of the books of the Bible.
+Hence, within my database seeder I pre-populate the database with the names & sizes of each of the book of the Bible.
 I then created an API endpoint `/api/book/getall` which returns all this information in JSON.
 From my record page, I then used AlpineJS to create a custom component for selecting the Book, Start Chapter & End Chapter.
 This component uses the JavaScript "Fetch" method (similar to jQuery.ajax()) in order to fetch the API data without having to reload the page.

 This page finally has 2 buttons "Bookmark/Unbookmark" and "Save".
 This allows the user to bookmark certain records which they found interesting/useful.
 These records can then be found via the "Bookmarked" filter on the history page.
 In the backend this simply works by storing a bookmarked boolean on the Record Model.